-20.10 Headteachers and at least one governor will complete safer recruitment training (mandatory in maintained schools; best practice in others) either through a multi-agency taught session or by completing the NSPCC on-line course.

-20.11 It is recommended by the DSCB that all governors attend training, briefings or other input which equips them to understand fully and comply with their legal safeguarding duties as governors, set out in 'Keeping Children Safe in Education' 2018.
-Attendance includes those who also work with children and have attended child protection training in that role.

-21. Raising concerns about safeguarding practice in our school

-21.1 In this school we promote a culture where any staff or volunteers feel able to raise with the Headteacher any concerns about safeguarding or child protection practice.

-21.2 Any issues which they have not been able to resolve with the Headteacher should be reported to the governors in the first instance.
-If they are still not satisfied they should approach the Director for Children's Services or, if the issue relates to the conduct of or allegation against a member of staff, should contact the Local Authority designated officer (also known as the LADO).

-21.3 Staff should refer to the school's whistle-blowing policy for more information or can use the NSPCC whistle blowing helpline: 0800 0280285.
+- 23.10 Headteachers and at least one governor will complete safer recruitment training (mandatory in maintained schools; best practice in others) either through a multi-agency taught session or by completing the NSPCC on-line course. - 23.11 It is recommended by the DSCB that all governors attend training, briefings or other input which equips them to understand fully and comply with their legal safeguarding duties as governors, set out in 'Keeping Children Safe in Education' 2019.
+Attendance includes those who also work with children and have attended child protection training in that role. - 24.
+Raising concerns about safeguarding practice in our school 23.1 In this school we promote a culture where any staff or volunteers feel able to raise with the Headteacher any concerns about safeguarding or child protection practice. - 24.2 Any issues which they have not been able to resolve with the Headteacher should be reported to the governors in the first instance.
+If they are still not satisfied they should approach the Director for Children's Services or, if the issue relates to the conduct of or allegation against a member of staff, should contact the Local Authority designated officer (also known as the LADO). - 24.3 Staff should refer to the school's whistle-blowing policy for more information or can use the NSPCC whistle blowing helpline: 0800 0280285.

-22. Information for parents and carers
+25. Information for parents and carers

-22.1 At this school we are committed to keeping our pupils safe.
-Our first priority is your child's welfare and we will usually discuss with you any concerns we have about your child.
+25.1 At this school we are committed to keeping our pupils safe.
+Our priority is your child's welfare and we will usually discuss with you any concerns we have about your child.
 There might be rare occasions, however, when we must provide information to or consult other agencies such as Children's Social Care before we contact you.
 This will include situations where we judge that to tell you first will or might put your child at risk of significant harm.

-23.2 Our responsibilities are set out in this policy.
+25.2 Our responsibilities are set out in this policy.
 It reflects statutory guidance and the Inter-Agency Safeguarding Procedures, which can be found on the Dorset Safeguarding Children Board website.

-22.3 If you have any questions about this please speak to the Designated Safeguarding Lead: Helen Collings, or the deputy, Natasha Bostock
+25.3 If you have any questions about this please speak to the Designated Safeguarding Lead, Helen Collings.

-23 Contextual Safeguarding
+26 Contextual Safeguarding

-23.1 \What is contextual safeguarding?
+26.1 What is contextual safeguarding?

-Safeguarding incidents and or behaviours can be associated with factors outside of school or college and /or can occur between children outside of school or college.
+Safeguarding incidents and or behaviours can be associated with factors outside of school and /or can occur between children outside of school.
 All staff especially the DSL or deputy should consider the context within which such incidents and or behaviour occur.
 This is contextual safeguarding and means assessments should consider such factors, so it is important that schools and colleges provide as much information as possible as part of the referral process.
 This will allow any assessment to consider all the available evidence and the context of the abuse.